luisdiogo2071317/azure-docs.pt-pt/articles/virtual-machines/linux/classic/portal-use-docker.md

 <!--Every topic should have next steps and links to the next logical set of content to keep the customer engaged-->
 ## <a name="next-steps"></a>Passos Seguintes
-Está pronto para ir para o [Guia do utilizador Docker] e utilizar a VM de Docker.
-Se pretender automatizar criação anfitriões de Docker em VMs do Azure através da interface de linha de comandos, consulte [como utilizar a extensão da VM de linha de comandos Interface do Azure (Azure CLI) Docker]
+Está pronto para ir para o [Guia de utilizador do docker] e utilizar a VM de Docker.
+Se pretender automatizar criação anfitriões de Docker em VMs do Azure através da interface de linha de comandos, consulte [como utilizar a extensão de VM de Docker da linha de comandos Interface o Azure (CLI do Azure)]

 <!--Anchors-->
 [Create a new VM from the Image Gallery]:#createvm